Frequently Asked Questions

 Is the UUC Meeting House accessible to people with physical challenges?

 Yes.
 Anyone who has difficulty with stairs should use the entrance facing the garden at the back of the building.
 The building is equipped with a system for those who require hearing devices.
-Large-print hymnals and large-print orders of service are also available.
+Large-print hymnals and large-print copies of unison readings are also available.

 Is your minister available to do weddings for non-members or same-sex couples?